Doubles positioning is about how you and your partner cover the court.

 let’s play front-and-back.

-With an understanding of the basic doubles strategy, however, you can make purposeful decisions about where to stand.
+With an understanding of basic doubles strategy, however, you can make purposeful decisions about where to stand.

 The three main situations